alkalifire/BlangoLab/content/authors/Abdulrahman Kelani/_index.md

 __Tell me more__

 Rahman got his Master's in Microbiology in the laboratory of Prof. Axel A. Brakhage at the Leibniz Institue for Natural Product Research and Infection Biology: Hans Knöll Institute.
 For his PhD studies, Rahman investigates how fungi use RNA interference machinery to control stress response and virulence cascades.
+He has also been working to identify novel small non-coding RNA species in fungi.